Students and Faculty at Large

 Seventh Grade Gourmet

-Cole T. ’20 will be starring as one of the first kid food critics on Check, Please!
+Cole T. ’20 starred as one of the first kid food critics on Check, Please!
 Bay Area Kids.
-Our very own CAIS foodie appears in the first of four episodes, Thursday, November 29 at 7:30 p.m. on KQED 9.
+Our very own CAIS foodie appeared in the first of four episodes, Thursday, November 29 at 7:30 p.m. on KQED 9.
 From nearly 400 applications, producers invited 100 children to visit KQED for a fun-filled casting session and studio tour.
 Cole was then selected as one of the 12 children who made it onto the air as kid food critics.
-She is featured on the cover of the November edition of On Q magazine with host Leslie Sbrocco.
+She was featured on the cover of the November 2018 edition of On Q magazine with host Leslie Sbrocco.

 Having a Good Time Playing Bad Boys at the Opera